MusicMakers/MusicMakers/README.md

     	1) 	Extending music input to music that has lyrics.

     	2) 	Ability to share music generated on popular social media websites (Facebook, Twitter, etc.)

+**Execution Plan:**

+We will be using the markov process to derive the new song with markov model generated from the inputs.
+As for the keys in the markov model, we thought of using chords, notes, or just segments of predetermined duration.
+As we research more about audio files, we realise that they are mostly in binary format.
+A mp3 file is divided into small blocks (frame) of constant length 0.026 sec.
+Initially, we thought of using these frames as the key.
+But Jia Wern come across the Jmusic library which may better assist us in processing the audio file.
+Thus, we have not decided which will be the better approach, more discussion is required here.

+Stacks considered:Spring framework

+JmusicApp.js

+Gulp